 What is the Integrated Listening Systems program?

 The Integrated Listening Systems program is a type of sound therapy, similar to auditory integration training and the Tomatis® method.
-The person uses headphones to listen to modified classical music while doing multisensory movement exercises.
+The person undergoing the therapy uses headphones to listen to modified classical music while doing multisensory movement exercises.

 Who is the Integrated Listening Systems program for?